WHYAMERICASUCKS.COM

 Oregon's official North Coast Regional Solutions work plan carried NEXT Renewable Fuels as an active project by October 2019 and again in the 2021 work plan.
 The packet does not describe passive observation.
 It says the state had been meeting with NEXT about permitting, transportation impacts, wetland mitigation, workforce development, and housing needs.

 The same state matrix names Business Oregon as agency lead and Jennifer Purcell as team lead.
 It also lays out a partner map that included the Port of Columbia County, Columbia County, the City of Clatskanie, DLCD, ODOT, DEQ, DSL, the Oregon Department of Energy, the Army Corps, and private-sector NEXT itself.
-In other words, the state was openly coordinating around this project years before the current Draft EIS comment fight.

 The developer side is not anonymous either